tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 **Quirk:** Mistrustful of complexity, innovation or sophistry.

 >_Note:_ Steel and stone and rune and fire.
 Gold and dark and blood and fire.
 Heart and soul and beer and fire.
 These things make a dwarf. - ancient dwarven song, used to keep time when pumping bellows

 ---

+#### Turning Cogs

+Quick Action

+At-Will or Special

+A wand, made of interlinked cogs.
+If you’re not a wizard, you can cast the wizard mend cantrip using this wand.
+If you are a wizard, you gain an extra daily use of utility spell at the highest level that you can cast spells while using this wand.

+**Quirk:** Always tinkering.

+---